nikhil-kadivar/rbc-sickling-dynamics/README.md

 python scripts/download_checkpoint.py
 ```

 You are now ready to run the full pipeline.
-Go to [Usage]
+Go to "Usage" section.

 ## CUDA GPU only
 ### 0. Clone the repository